 - the accused is unable to understand what is going on in trial and why, or

-- the defendant is unable to assist his or her lawyer in a rational manner.2
+- the defendant is unable to assist their lawyer in a rational manner.2

 The competency to stand trial requirement is protected by the Sixth Amendment.
 This amendment states that all people are guaranteed a fair trial.
 Mental incompetency results in unfairness since an accused:

-- has an impairment, mental disorder, or other mental condition that precludes him/her from understanding the legal process, and thus,
+- has an impairment, mental disorder, or other mental condition that precludes them from understanding the legal process, and thus,

 - would be unable to adequately defend himself or herself in court.